Parents can claim benefits for their children with Down’s syndrome, and adults with Down’s syndrome also get benefits.

 If you, or members of your family, are subject to immigration control, please get advice before claiming any benefit.
 If you claim wrongly, you may put your stay in the UK at risk.

-If you would prefer to talk to Chris and Helen, the DSA advisers, ring the Benefits Helpline n on 0333 1212 300.
+If you would prefer to talk to Helen, the DSA adviser, ring the Benefits Helpline on 0333 1212 300 or email email@example.com .
 We can assist with appeals.

 Where to start

-If you are new to the benefits system, try Commonly claimed benefits first.
-We list the most commonly claimed benefits in the most common situations, for example, if you’ve just had a baby with Down’s syndrome, or your child has just turned 16.
+If you are new to the benefits system, have a look at Commonly claimed benefits first.
+We list benefits in the most common situations, for example, if you’ve just had a baby with Down’s syndrome, or your child has just turned 16.

 - Disability Living Allowance (DLA)